“Wear gratitude like a cloak and it will feed every corner of your life.” Rumi

 I am blessed to have grown up in a family which was graced by the presence of an enlightened being; my maternal uncle, Swami Harshananda, who is the current head of Ramakrishna Mission in Bengaluru, India.

 During our visits to the ashram as a teenager, I recall being captivated by the piercing black eyes of Ramakrishna Paramahamsa, simplicity of Mother Sharada and the tranquil face of Swami Vivekananda – their life size portraits have been etched deep in my consciousness.
-I did not fully understand the impact of Satsang, spiritual companionship then, but I am so grateful to be reaping the spiritual blessings now.
+I did not fully understand their greatness or the impact of Satsang, spiritual companionship then, but I am so grateful to be reaping the spiritual blessings now.

 I’m grateful for the teachings of so many great Swamis like Sivananda Saraswati, Satyananda Saraswati, Niranjananda Saraswati, Chinmayananda, Satchitananda, Adhishvarananda, Swami Rama – the list is long – who have made a dent in my thinking and my practice.

 Thanks to the mystical writings of Kabir, Rumi, St. Francis of Assisi, Lama Surya Das, Thich Hnat Hahn, Hafiz, Miguel Ruiz, Rabia – and so many more: they have taught me how to change tolerance into love.

 To my family for their unconditional love, to my dear friends who are my pillars of support, and to all the people who have crossed my path and all those who walk with me daily; you are my teachers, my inspiration, in more ways than one.
 My heartfelt thanks.

 Among the many hats I wear, I currently juggle these; a yoga instructor, speech language pathologist, ESL teacher, a wife, a mother, and an eternal student.
 I am passionate about giving yoga as a gift and joyful for receiving love from peers after a soulful practice together.